Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 # Configuring Alluxio

 You need to configure Alluxio to use Swift as its under storage system by modifying `conf/alluxio-site.properties`.
-The first modification is to specify the Swift under storage system address.
-You specify it by modifying `conf/alluxio-site.properties` to include:
+Modify `conf/alluxio-site.properties` to include:

 {% include Configuring-Alluxio-with-Swift/underfs-address.md %}